DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 ### Case Study D: Questioning

-#### Mo’s use of direction and elaboration to improve questioning in GCSE PE
+#### Mo's use of direction and elaboration to improve questioning in GCSE PE

 To ensure he was developing his practice effectively, Mo devised this evaluative inquiry question: